ESA-APEx/apex_documentation/propagation/usecases.md

 ### Scenarios

-* A project has developed a workflow using non-APEx-compliant technology and seeks to convert it into an openEO User Defined
-  Process (UDP) or OGC Application Package.
+* A project has developed a workflow using non-APEx-compliant technology and seeks to convert it into an openEO User Defined Process (UDP) or OGC Application Package.

+### Examples

+* The project has created an EO data processing pipeline for generating a new air quality index and wants to encapsulate it in a UDP or OGC Application Package to facilitate easy execution by stakeholders and integration into a dashboard.

 ### Solution